codewars/docs/content/languages/javascript/authoring.md

 ### Testing framework

+JavaScript kata should use [Mocha](https://mochajs.org/) to implement and execute tests, and [Chai](https://www.chaijs.com/) as the assertion library.

 :::note
 For simplicity, through the rest of this article it's assumed that the `chai` package is imported and `assert` is extracted from it with the following statement: